Azure/acs-engine/docs/kubernetes/windows.md

 `kubectl describe node <windows node>`
 -	“kernel version”
 -	Also note the IP Address for the next step, but you don't need to share it

-Windows config
-Connect to the Windows node with remote desktop.
-This is easiest forwarding a port through SSH from your Kubernetes management endpoint.

-1.	`ssh -L 5500:<internal ip>:3389 user@masterFQDN`
-2. Once connected, run `mstsc.exe /v:localhost:5500` to connect.
-Log in with the username & password you set for the Windows agents.

 The Azure CNI plugin version and configuration is stored in `C:\k\azurecni\netconf\10-azure.conflist`.
 Get
 -	mode